cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 <!-- ## Envelope considerations

-It is possible to dispense with encryption in the construction of envelope to obtain a shorter envelope (resulting in less storage at the server and less communication from server to client).
+It is possible to dispense with encryption in the construction of an envelope to obtain a shorter envelope (resulting in less storage at the server and less communication from server to client).
 The idea is to derive client_private_key from prk.
 However, for cases where client_private_key is not a random string of a given length, we